-In an effort to support service and civic engagement across campus, the Pace Center invites and accepts co-sponsorship requests from the wider Princeton campus community.
+In an effort to support service and civic engagement across campus, the Pace Center invites and accepts co-sponsorship requests from Princeton campus partners and community partners.
 Co-sponsorship is primarily provided in the form of promotional (marketing) support.
-Occasionally, we are able to provide small funding grants for students not affiliated with the Pace Center, as well as campus partners, based on a review of need, relevance, impact and audience.
+Funding requests are handled on a case-by-case basis and reviewed based on need, relevance, impact and audience.
 (Community partners are eligible for co-sponsorship in the form of promotional support only.)

-If you are a Pace Center program, service project or student organization looking for support or promotion of an event, the Pace Center is automatically your co-sponsor.
-You should submit your request for promotion or funding support by completing the Event Registration form.
+If you are a student affiliated with a Pace Center program, service project or student organization and looking for support or promotion of an event, the Pace Center is automatically your co-sponsor.
+Your request for promotion or funding support can be submitted by completing the Event Registration form.

 Why co-sponsor with the Pace Center?